bokand/RenderingIndependentScrollOffsets/README.md

 The definitions of [window](https://drafts.csswg.org/cssom-view/#extensions-to-the-window-interface) and [Element](https://drafts.csswg.org/cssom-view/#extension-to-the-element-interface) both specify the scrolling properties as `double`.
 It may be surprising to learn that not all values of `double` are valid values.

-While the type is double, the rendering engine will clamp these values as it sees fit, in some cases, returning only whole integers.
+While the type is double, the rendering engine will snap these values as it sees fit, in some cases, returning only whole integers.
+The spec is intentionally vague about when or how these values are snapped.

 ### What’s the problem?